JeffersonLab/ejfat/simulation/README.md

 This file is just an example for Vardan or any user of the ET-system-as-a-fifo.
 It shows how to read the ET system when it's configured as a fifo.
-Other than that, this program is never used or run.
+It was used to get stats on the effect of ET-consumer delay on an EJFAT system, but other than that, this program is never used or run.

 ## THINGS TO DO: